Merkoba/Hue/configuration.md

 >Maximum displayed topic of a room in room lists.
 If topic is bigger it gets cropped.

 "max_log_messages"
 >Maximum amount of messages to store in room logs.
-It stores chat messages and some notifications like image uploads and radio changes.
+It stores chat messages and some notifications like image uploads and tv changes.

 "max_admin_log_messages"
 >Maximum amount of messages to store in room admin logs.
 It stores information about the most recent admin activity.